Immuno-oncology CRO Services

 Cellomatics Biosciences is a preclinical Immuno-oncology CRO, offering expertise in robust and reproducible immuno-oncology related assays.

 Our immune system is an extraordinary sentinel that protects our body from harmful pathogens such us bacteria and viruses (the innate immunity), produce antibodies against foreign substances and destroy abnormal cells that may evolve into cancer cells (the adaptive immunity).

 A balanced immune system can perfectly target and remove cancer cells before its evolution to a detectable tumour.
 However, an imbalanced immune system response could contribute to tumorigenesis or induce inflammation stimulating cancer cell proliferation and metastasis, leaving these cells growing effectively avoiding our immune system.
-Nowadays, we have acquired a strong understanding of how we can help our immune system play an effective role against cancer (or other diseases).
 It was in 2010 that the FDA approved the first immune therapy against prostate cancer, launching de facto the modern immunotherapy.

 Cancer immunotherapy or immuno-oncology, by definition, represents a specific targeted therapy by using our immune system to fight and destroy cancer cells.
 As this does not involve surgery or use of radiation or chemotherapy, it is relatively safe to the healthy cells of the body.
 Importantly, it could be applicable at all stages of the disease, with higher efficiency.